lmammino/loige.co/content/posts/2020-04-26_middy-1-is-here/index.md

 Here's the moment where I am to be honest with myself...

-As a maintaner of the project I don't feel like I did a great job to make this project progress.
+As a maintainer of the project I don't feel like I did a great job to make this project progress.
 I limited myself to doing code reviews and merge feature requests quite passively.
 I have been lacking vision and initiative to be able to steer the project forward and bring it to the next stage.

-The thruth is that I haven't been as involved with serverless as I used to be in the last 2 years.
+The truth is that I haven't been as involved with serverless as I used to be in the last 2 years.
 I have probably been lacking perspective and I lost pace with the evolution of serverless and Lambda, so it's hard for me to be proactive and have a solid vision for the project.

 I want to shed some light on some people that helped carry the project forward and I want to give them a special thank you (in no particular order):